Volvo

 was

 one Volvo entry for this race: Australian Volvo Dealer Team 240 Turbo, car number 44, driven by John Bowe (AUS) and Alf Costanzo (AUS).
 The Volvo started in 5th position at the grid.
 At approximately 130 laps, the Volvo began trailing heavy smoke and went into the pits.
-According to published race statistics, the Volvo fell out due to an unspecified engine failure.
-It is then somewhat mysterious that in the last lap of this video, showing the first place Commodore (car number 2), driven by Allan Grice, the Volvo can clearly be seen roaring around the Commodore and charging ahead about 1/2 lap before the Commodore gets the checkered flag.
-So if the Volvo indeed earned a DNF for this race, it needs more explanation. |
+According to published race statistics, the Volvo fell out due to an unspecified engine failure, earning a DNF.
+It is then somewhat mysterious that in the last lap of this video, which shows the first place Commodore (car number 2), driven by Allan Grice, the Volvo can clearly be seen roaring around the Commodore and charging ahead about 1/2 lap before the Commodore gets the checkered flag.
+So if the Volvo indeed earned a DNF for this race, it seems to need more explanation. |

-HISTORY NOTE: The white Australian Volvo Dealer
+The white Australian Volvo Dealer

 Team RHD 240 Turbo #44 shown in this race was built in July/August